BALLISTIC -FINAL

 • 56.
 The number of groove marks on a bullet correspondence ________?

-B) No specific correlation
+A) No specific correlation

 C) Twice the number of land marks

-D) Half the number of land marks
+D) The same number as land marks

 • 57.
 What characterizes slippage marks versus stripping marks ?